z/OS Study Center

 Intended audience: COBOL programmers who need to solve program errors

-The narrative: Language Environment (LE): LE completion codes, LE messages, LE condition handling, LE run-time parameters, LE debugging services - CEE3DMP, CEE3ABD, CEETEST; debugging strategy; system completion codes; anatomy of a COBOL compile listing; the school of footprints and breadcrumbs; MVS/QuickRef; dump reading: SYSUDUMP and CEEDUMP; relevant compiler options; subroutine linkage options; the program binder; COBOL declaratives (I/O and DEBUGGING);
+The narrative: Language Environment (LE): LE completion codes, LE messages, LE condition handling, LE run-time parameters, LE debugging services - CEE3DMP, CEE3ABD, CEETEST; debugging strategy; system completion codes; anatomy of a COBOL compile listing; the school of footprints and breadcrumbs; dump reading: SYSUDUMP and CEEDUMP; relevant compiler options; subroutine linkage options; the program binder; COBOL declaratives (I/O and DEBUGGING);

 Click to see the first section.

-3 hands-on machine exercises
+4 hands-on machine exercises

-2 days; 314 pages, appendices, index; 2 days; last updated: 2024
+2 days; 314 pages, appendices, index; 2 days; last updated: 2025

 Prerequisite: "Advanced Topics in COBOL (Enterprise COBOL, z/OS)", or equivalent experience.